The Pilgrim (1923 film): Reception

 Chaplin biographer Jeffrey Vance considers The Pilgrim to be an important work and gives the film careful consideration in his 2003 book Chaplin: Genius of the Cinema in contrast to other Chaplin biographers.

-Vance writes, "The Pilgrim is one of Chaplin's richest—and most neglected—films."
-Vance praises the film's economy of action, classical theatrical roots (including Molière and the British music-hall), the sharp edge to the film's comedy, and the ironic ending with Chaplin's character straddling the international line between the U.S. and Mexico.
+Vance writes: "The Pilgrim is one of Chaplin's richest—and most neglected—films."
+Vance praises the film's economy of action, classical theatrical roots (including Molière and the British music-hall), the sharp edge to the film's comedy and the ironic ending, with Chaplin's character straddling the international line between the U.S. and Mexico.

 Film scholar Donna Kornhaber calls the film's "famous sermon in pantomime" (of the story of David and Goliath) one of Chaplin's "greatest act[s] of physical storytelling."

-In its generally positive February 26, 1923 review, The New York Times said, "No, this picture is not the equal of The Kid.
+In its generally positive February 26, 1923 review, The New York Times said: "No, this picture is not the equal of The Kid.
 It lacks that comedy's subtleties, it isn't as sharply pointed with humanity, it isn't as finely characterized, but it's a genuine Chaplin, nevertheless."

-In the 1952 Sight & Sound poll, the great French film critic Andre Bazin picked The Pilgrim as one of the 10 greatest movies of all time.
+In the 1952 Sight & Sound poll, the great French film critic André Bazin picked The Pilgrim as one of the ten greatest movies of all time.